juju/docs/1156-working-with-multiple-users.md

 juju logout
 ```

-To log in to a controller, the operator needs to specify both the user and the controller:
+To log in to a controller, the administrator needs to specify both the user and the controller:

 ```text
 juju login -u mat -c lxd-bionic-1